-A West Virginia general power of attorney (GPOA) is a document that empowers an agent to manage the principal’s financial affairs, including assets like bank accounts, investments, and real estate.
+A West Virginia non-durable (general) power of attorney empowers an agent to manage the principal’s financial affairs, including assets like bank accounts, investments, and real estate.
 This legal document requires the principal’s careful consideration and signature to designate the agent’s authority.

 The agent’s authority ends either upon the principal’s incapacitation or through a written revocation unless a durable power is specifically granted for actions during unconscious states.